 Our house was covered in yellow and orange streamers, construction zone signs, and balloons.

-Here are the materials we used to decorate for the construction birthday party:
+Here are the materials (with links) we used to decorate for the construction birthday party:

 - construction zone signs printed on yellow, orange, and white paper